xqb64/hstr.rs/README.md

 ![build status](https://github.com/xvm32/hstr-rs/workflows/CI/badge.svg) [![codecov](https://codecov.io/gh/xvm32/hstr-rs/branch/master/graph/badge.svg?token=0BZM100XU5)](https://codecov.io/gh/xvm32/hstr-rs)

 **hstr-rs** is a shell history suggest box.
 Like hstr, but with pages.
 As opposed to original hstr which was the inspiration for this project, hstr-rs does not use history files as a data source, rather, it expects its input to come from stdin.
-This means that hstr-rs doesn't need to do weird stuff such as unmetafying zsh history files to provide proper Unicode support, which original hstr has failed to do up to this point.
-Also, hstr-rs does not require you to edit your `$PROMPT_COMMAND`.
-All this combined avoids potentially disastrous behavior.
+Also, hstr-rs does not require you to tweak your `$PROMPT_COMMAND`.
+This means that hstr-rs provides Unicode support out of the box, while avoiding potentially disastrous behavior at the same time.

-hstr-rs is primarily designed to be used with bash, however, its crucial features work with other shells, too, such as zsh (bear in mind [issue #14](https://github.com/xvm32/hstr-rs/issues/14)). hstr-rs has not been tested with other shells, such as fish, ksh, and tcsh.
+hstr-rs is primarily designed to be used with bash, however, there is an ongoing effort to support other shells too, among which zsh is the priority.
+Contributors are very welcome.
 ​
 ## Installation
 ​